Effective dynamical systems beyond dimension zero and factors of SFTs: Preliminaries

 Let us start by functions over words.
 For a set $A$, denote by $A^* = \bigcup_{n \in \NN}A^n$ the set of all words on $A$.
 Let $A,B$ be finite sets (called \define{alphabets} in this setting).
 A \define{partial} function $f\colon A^* \to B^*$ is a function which is not necessarily defined in all of $A^*$.
 A \define{computable function} is a partial function $f\colon A^* \to B^*$ for which there exists an algorithm which on input $w \in A^*$ halts if and only if $f$ is defined on $w$, in which case it outputs $f(w)$.
 We say that a partial function is \define{total} if it is defined on every element of $A^*$.

 We may also define computable functions on other countable sets by representing them through words in a canonical way.
-For instance, we will represent non-negative integers using the alphabet $A = \{\symb{0},\symb{1}\}$ through their binary expansion.
-Similarly, we can represent integers, rational numbers, tuples in $\NN^d$ or sequences in $\NN^*$ by words using some explicit (such that we can algorithmically recover them from one another) bijection with $\NN$ and then encoding $\NN$ through binary words.
-In what follows, we refer to these objects as \define{named sets} and speak freely of algorithms working on them.
+For instance, we will represent non-negative integers using the alphabet $A = \{\symb{0},\symb{1}\}$ through their binary representation.
+Note that this is a ``good" representation in the sense that comparing or adding integers, boils down to computable functions on their representations.
+Similarly, we can represent rational numbers, tuples in $\NN^d$ or sequences in $\NN^*$ by words using some bijection with binary words.
+A \define{named set} is then a pair $(X,\nu)$ where $\nu\colon\{\symb{0},\symb{1}\}^* \to X$ is a bijection that we will call \define{representation}.
+Again, we will choose representations which are ``good" in the sense that they make the relevant structure of the named set computable through their representations.
+In what follows, we will therefore speak freely of algorithms working on named sets without explicitly referring to their representations.

 Let $X$ be a named set and $A \subset X$.
 We say that $A$ is \define{recursively enumerable (r.e.)} or \define{semi-decidable} if there is an algorithm which, on input $w$, halts if and only if $w\in A$.
 Equivalently, $A$ is r.e. if it is either empty, or it equals $\{f(n) : n\in\N\}$ for some total computable function $f\colon \NN \to X$.
 We say that $A$ is \define{decidable} if both $A$ and $X\setminus A$ are semi-decidable.